lucasfurno/docs_en/real-time-events/index.md

 You can also restrict the search to a particular field, using the notation: *key:value*, such as *status:200*.
 In this case, you will filter only the records which have a value specified for this key.

 You may search for more complex field compositions.
-Use the notations AND and OR, in the search field to combine the fields, such as **status:200 AND scheme:https**.
+Use the notations AND and OR, in the search field to combine the fields, such as 'status:200 AND scheme:https'.

 ---